Uhlsport

-Uhlsport GmbH is a German sporting goods manufacturer.
+Uhlsport GmbH (/de/, OOL-sh'port) is a German sporting goods manufacturer.
 Originally established in 1948 as "Haase & Uhl OHG" and later renamed "Karl Uhl GmbH", the company became "uhlsport GmbH" in 1994.
 It is an international company which has its permanent headquarters in Balingen in Baden-Württemberg, Germany.

 The company manufactures and distributes its products through the brands Uhlsport and Kempa.